 A couple of months ago, Clutch – an independent research company, conducted a survey on how large corporations employ digital marketing.
-This was posed to marketers from 501 different companies in the US that have over 100 employees each.
+This survey was posed to marketers from 501 different companies in the US that have over 100 employees each.

 Included in that survey was Search Engine Optimization.
 SEO, of course, is the implementation of strategies and optimizations that are designed to rank web pages higher on search results.
 SEO is also a highly dynamic practice with constant algorithm changes from the likes of Google and Bing.

-The goal of search engines is to provide relevant search results and they’re continually refining that process.
+The goal of search engines is to provide relevant search results to users and they’re continually refining that process.
 People working in the SEO field need to stay current with these changes.
 Unfortunately, search engines provide very little information on their algorithm.
 As such, SEO often times comes down to best practices and key principles.
 But the game is always changing.

 Back to the survey.